vivekchadaram/instagram_automation/README.md

-Python code to automate operations such as liking, commenting, haring etc. in instagram
+Python code to automate operations such as liking, commenting, sharing etc. in instagram